Good Content!

 1. Technology

-In these cue cards, you will be asked about your experiences with different technology.
+In these cue cards, you will be asked about your experiences with different technologies.

 - Describe a time when your computer broke down.